-God brings humanity into chastisement, and He brings them into an atmosphere of death, but then on the other hand, what does God want man to do on earth?
-Surely not to serve as a wardrobe in the house?
-Something that cannot be eaten or worn, but only looked at.
-If so, why go to the length of employing so many complex processes to make people suffer so much in the flesh?
-God says, “I escort him to the ‘execution ground,’ for mankind’s offense is enough to merit My chastisement.”
+God brings humanity into the midst of chastisement, and He brings them into an atmosphere of death, yet, conversely, what would God have man do on earth?
+Surely, man’s purpose is not to serve as a wardrobe in God’s house—something that cannot be eaten or worn, but only looked at.
+If that were so, why employ so many complex processes to make people suffer so much in the flesh?
+God says, “I escort him to the ‘execution ground,’ for mankind’s offense is sufficient to merit My chastisement.”
 Does God let people walk to the execution ground by themselves at this time?
-Why does no one beg for forgiveness in their behalf?
-In that case, how should man cooperate?
-Can man truly do things without being colored by emotion in the same way as God makes His judgments?
+Why does no one “beg for their mercy”?
+So, how should man cooperate?
+Can man truly act as God does when He makes His judgments, without the influence of emotion?
 The effectiveness of these words mainly depends on how man acts.
-After a father brings home money he has earned, if the mother does not know how to cooperate with him or how to manage the household, then what state would that home be in?
+When a father brings home money he has earned, if the mother does not know how to cooperate with him or how to manage the household, then what state would that home be in?
 Look at the state of the church now: What, as leaders, do you feel about it?
 You may as well hold a meeting to discuss your individual reflections.
-If things at home have been messed up by the mother, what will the children in such a family look like?
+If things at home have been spoiled by the mother, what will the children in such a family look like?
 Like orphans?
 Or beggars?
 No wonder God said: “People all think that Mine is a divine nature that lacks ‘quality of intellect,’ but who can grasp that I am able to see through everything in My humanity?”
-As for such an obvious situation, there is no need for God to speak from His divinity.
+For such an obvious situation, there is no need for God to speak from His divinity.
 As God has said, “There is no need to use a sledgehammer to hit a nail.”
 Perhaps, at this time, there are those who have some practical experience with God’s maxim of “Among men, there is no one who loves Me.”
-At this point, it is just as God has said: “It is only because they have arrived at the present state of affairs that people all reluctantly bow their heads, but in their hearts they remain unconvinced.”
+At this point, it is just as God has said: “It is only because they have arrived at the present state of affairs that people all reluctantly bow their heads—but in their hearts, they remain unconvinced.”
 These words are like a telescope.
-In the not too distant future, man will get into another situation.
-This is called being incorrigible.
+In the not-too-distant future, man will have walked into another situation.
+This is called incorrigibility.
 Do you understand?
-That is the answer to these two questions of God: “Don’t people refrain from sin only because they fear I will go away?
+That is the answer to these two questions of God: “Do people not refrain from sin only because they fear I will go away?
 Is it not true that they do not complain only because they fear chastisement?”
-In fact, people at the present stage are all a little bit slack and seem overly weary.
-They are not at all in the mood to heed God’s work, but are solely concerned with making arrangements and provisions for the sake of their own flesh.
-Is this not the case?
+In fact, people at the present stage are all somewhat slack, as if overcome with weariness.
+They are not at all in the mood to heed God’s work, but are concerned solely with making arrangements and provisions for the sake of their own flesh.
+Is this not so?